What is a Landing Page?

 A splash page is a page that precedes any page on your website.
 The basic idea behind a splash page is to streamline the user experience by providing important information upfront.

 The purpose of a splash page varies: You can promote a new offer, show a disclaimer, or a warning depending on the industry or niche your business operates in.
 Depending on your goal, designing a splash page can be as simple as introducing a popup on your main Homepage.
 Here is an example of a functional splash popup:

 Viral pages are intended to build brand awareness.
 They will usually contain links to a company website or other web page but these links are presented extremely subtly and unobtrusively.
 The main keys here are the content, which tends to be informative and/or fun and trendy to engage viewers and hopefully get them to share the page, together with the ability to share the page via social media.
 The content could involve videos, images, or even games.

 Create a landing page in GemPages

-Creating a landing page in GemPages is as easy as creating any new page.
-We’ve prepared a separate article to list out all the things you want to take into account to create an efficient, high-converting landing page, please see this article.
+Designing a landing page in GemPages is as easy as creating any new page.
+We’ve prepared a separate article to list out all the things you want to take into account to create an efficient, high-converting landing page, check out this article.

 And there you have it!
 For any further assistance you need, please contact our GemPages Support Team.